Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

-Interestingly, while the norm of the BDE for \textalgo{DS} increases in the interior compared to the noiseless case, the boundary values remain relatively higher.
-This ensures that the estimates $\left\|\boldsymbol{\nu}_i\right\|$ at the boundary are higher than those in the interior, enabling more accurate estimates of boundary points.
-Lastly, as shown in~\Cref{fig:bde}, \textalgo{DS+LPCA} and \textalgo{Gaussian+LPCA} exhibit similar BDE values, leading to comparable boundary estimates as shown in~\Cref{fig:jaccard_annulus}, consistent with the noiseless case.
-This again highlights that incorporating local PCA significantly enhances the accuracy of boundary estimation, as evidenced by the substantial increase in the Jaccard index from \textalgo{Gaussian} to \textalgo{Gaussian+LPCA}. \item Under heteroskedastic noise: For both the circular annulus and the truncated torus, \textalgo{DS+LPCA} yields significantly high Jaccard index compared to \textalgo{Gaussian+LPCA}, while the performance of \textalgo{DS} deteriorates significantly.
+\item Under heteroskedastic noise: For both the circular annulus and the truncated torus, \textalgo{DS+LPCA} yields significantly high Jaccard index compared to \textalgo{Gaussian+LPCA}, while the performance of \textalgo{DS} deteriorates significantly.
 In fact, \textalgo{Gaussian} and \textalgo{DS} identify the points in the regions with high noise levels (see~\Cref{fig:annulus0,fig:torus0} for noise distributions) as the boundary points as shown in~\Cref{fig:jaccard_annulus,fig:jaccard_torus}.
 This is again attributed to the corruption of BDE due to noise as shown in~\Cref{fig:bde}.
 Although the BDE for \textalgo{Gaussian+LPCA} is also affected by heteroskedastic noise, the impact is less pronounced compared to \textalgo{DS} and \textalgo{Gaussian}.
 Nonetheless, the noise still leads to inaccuracies in the boundary estimates as shown in~\Cref{fig:jaccard_annulus,fig:jaccard_torus}.
 In contrast, the BDE for \textalgo{DS+LPCA} shows greater resilience to noise, indicating that both doubly stochastic scaling and local PCA are crucial for producing robust boundary estimates. \end{enumerate}